brevzin/cpp_proposals/1169_static_call/static-call.md

 There are other operators that are currently required to be implemented as non-static member functions - all the unary operators, assignment, subscripting, and class member access.
 We do not believe that being able to declare any of these as static will have as much value, so we are not pursuing those at this time.

+A common source of function objects whose call operators could be static but are not are lambdas without any capture, so this proposal also seeks to implicitly mark those static as well.
+This has the potential to break code which explicitly relies on the fact that the call operator is a non-static member function:

+    :::cpp
+    auto four = []{ return 4; };
+    auto p = &decltype(four)::operator();
+    (four.*p)(); // ok today, breaks with this proposal

+The above code is pretty contrived, but a more direct example can be found in the deduction guide for `std::function` today which succeeds only if the call operator of the provided object is of the form `R(G::*)(A...)` (with optional trailing qualifiers).
+While this proposal will fix `std::function`, it would break user code that relies on custom deduction gudies of the same style:

+    :::cpp
+    custom_function f = four; // ok today, f is a custom_function<int(void)>
+                              // breaks with this proposal

+Additionally, while there are many, many function objects in the standard library as it exists today that would benefit from this feature (`default_delete`, `owner_less`, the five arithmetic operations, the six comparisons, the the three logical operations, and the four bitwise operations), such a change would be an ABI break, so we are not pursuing that at this time.
+There is one, new function object that we could change for C++20: `identity`.

 ## Language Wording

 Change 7.5.5.1 [expr.prim.lambda.closure] paragraph 4:

-> The function call operator or operator template is declared <ins>`static` if the *lambda-expression* has no *capture*, otherwise it is non-static.
+> The function call operator or operator template is declared <ins>`static` if the *lambda-expression* has no *lambda-capture*, otherwise it is non-static.
 If it is a non-static member function, it is declared</ins>`const` ([class.mfct.non-static]) if and only if the *lambda-expression*'s *parameter-declaration-clause* is not followed by `mutable`.
 It is neither virtual nor declared `volatile`.
 Any *noexcept-specifier* specified on a *lambda-expression* applies to the corresponding function call operator or operator template.
 An *attribute-specifier-seq* in a *lambda-declarator* appertains to the type of the corresponding function call operator or operator template.
 The function call operator or any given operator template specialization is a `constexpr` function if either the corresponding *lambda-expression*'s *parameter-declaration-clause* is followed by `constexpr`, or it satisfies the requirements for a `constexpr` function.

+Simplify 7.5.5.1 [expr.prim.lambda.closure] paragraph 7:

+> The closure type for a non-generic *lambda-expression* with no *lambda-capture* whose constraints (if any) are satisfied has a conversion function to pointer to function with C++ language linkage having the same parameter and return types as the closure type's function call operator.
+The conversion is to “pointer to noexcept function” if the function call operator has a non-throwing exception specification.
+The value returned by this conversion function is the address of <del>a function `F` that, when invoked, has the same effect as invoking the closure type's function call operator.
+F is a `constexpr` function if the function call operator is a `constexpr` function</del> <ins>the function call operator</ins>.
+For a generic lambda with no *lambda-capture*, the closure type has a conversion function template to pointer to function.
+The conversion function template has the same invented template parameter list, and the pointer to function has the same parameter types, as the function call operator template.
+The return type of the pointer to function shall behave as if it were a *decltype-specifier* denoting the return type of the corresponding function call operator template specialization.

+and 7.5.5.1 [expr.prim.lambda.closure] paragraph 9:

+> The value returned by any given specialization of this conversion function template is the address of <del>a function `F` that, when invoked, has the same effect as invoking the generic lambda's corresponding function call operator template specialization. `F` is a `constexpr` function if the corresponding specialization is a `constexpr` function</del> <ins>the corresponding specialization of the function call operator template</ins>.

 Change 11.5 [over.oper] paragraph 6: